Makri-Panagoula/KNN-Clustering-on-MNIST/README.md

 The experimentation process on the autoencoder model is presented on the experiment.ipynb followed by commented diagrams.To avoid overfitting we implement regularization techniques such as batch normalization and dropout in every layer as well as early stopping with patience = 3 (since due to the large number of data we used a rather small number of epochs for training).We opted for using the optuna framework to utilize its pruning algorithms for optimal results, we performed hyperparameter tuning on dropout rate,epochs,batch size,kernel size, number of filters, filters per layer and latent dimension.
 The best model we find there we use in the reduce.py file which can be executed running : make run_reduce.

-To run the second assignment in the latent space please provide after the -d and -q the respective datasets in the new dataspace and after all the commands -id datafile_in_initial_dataspace -iq queryfile_in_initial_dataspace.For exhaustive search in new space run the second assignment with m- 3.
+To run the second assignment in the latent space please provide after the -d and -q the respective datasets in the new dataspace and after all the commands -id datafile_in_initial_dataspace -iq queryfile_in_initial_dataspace.For exhaustive search in new space run the second assignment with m-3.
 Similarly, when running the clustering after the compulsory command line arguments add -id datafile_in_initial_dataspace.We perform the clustering in the new dimension and then we find the nearest neighbour of every centroid in the dataset which we eventually project into its initial dataspace.We estimate the silhouette by projecting the rest of the datapoints in the clusters as well.

 --Results--:

+As expected, we notice that the the latent dimension has the biggest influence on the performance, since the bigger it is (30) the bigger the model's capacity to encapsulate information and successfully extract the most important features of the input.A larger number of layers with big filters ([32, 64, 128, 256]) as well is conducive to model's complexity improving the loss score.A rather small batch size is being used meaning the weights are being updated more often and generalize better.Since the dataset is not too complex, it can be learned quickly in small number of epochs (10).Lastly, dropout rate is moderate (0.5) leading to more robust representations and better generalization,(using batch normalization reduces the need for dropout too).

+------ SECOND ASSIGNMENT-------
 ------ A PART-------
 ~~GNN~~
 --Code Organization & Approach--: